MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-dev-env-auth.md

 You may notice in `InteractiveBrowserCredentialBuilder`, a redirect URL is required, and you need to add the redirect URL to the Redirect URIs subsection under the Authentication section of your registered AAD application.

-### Authenticating a user account interactively in the browser
+### Authenticate a user account interactively in the browser

 The following example demonstrates authenticating the `SecretClient` from the [azure-security-keyvault-secrets][secrets_client_library] client library using the `InteractiveBrowserCredential`.